-Complications that may occur during and after surgery include:
+Problems that may occur during and after surgery include:

-- Decreased ability to cough effectively.
+- Decreased ability to clear your lungs by coughing.

 - An allergic reaction to latex (if latex is used during surgery).

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.